To reflect the different stages of your software, you can deploy your stacks in different environments:

 In addition to these environments, you can define your own environments from the Account page, in the Setting -> Custom environment menu.
 Once the new environment is added, you will be able to see it in the list of supported environments when creating a new stack.
 Custom environments don’t influence anything on the stack.
 They will result in the relevant environment variables like

-RACK_ENV (for Rack-based stacks) having the correct values.
+RACK_ENV (for Rails stacks only) having the correct values.
 The usage of those custom values is up to your application.

 Depending on your configuration, your application will act differently in each environment.
 For example, a Ruby on Rails application has a directory in